venkateshwarant/Artillery/README.md

 * Instruction to setup: https://github.com/acapozucca/helloworld/tree/master/product.helloworld
 * This project needs this product to be deployed beforehand running any vagrant test.

+6. NPM (version 6.13.4, or higher)
+* Instructions to install here: https://www.npmjs.com/get-npm
+* Check installation with the command `npm --version`

+7. Artillery (version 1.6.0-29, or higher)
+* Instruction to install here: https://artillery.io/docs/getting-started/
+* Check installation with the command `artillery --version`

 ## Set local working environment